orbuluh/cpp/concurrency/memory_barriers.md

 ## #LoadLoad
 - A **LoadLoad** barrier effectively prevents **reordering of loads performed before the barrier with loads performed after the barrier**.
   - In our analogy, the **#LoadLoad** fence instruction is basically equivalent to **a pull from the central repository**.
-  - Think git pull, hg pull, p4 sync, svn update or cvs update, all acting on the entire repository.
+  - Think git pull - all acting on the entire repository.
   - If there are any merge conflicts with his local changes, let’s just say they’re resolved randomly.
   - Mind you, there’s no guarantee that #LoadLoad will pull the latest, or head, revision of the entire repository!
   - It could very well pull an older revision than the head, as long as that revision is at least as new as the newest value which leaked from the central repository into his local machine.